 Joseph "Burton" Powell, Esquire Carolina born and raised; Burton’s unique approach pairs southern civility with intense passion to bring home wins for his clients.

 Joseph "Burton" Powell is the Lead Civil Attorney with Parton & Associates, PLLC and practices in the areas of Commercial Litigation, specifically focusing on Construction, Contract and Real Estate Disputes.

-During law school, Mr. Powell developed his interest and appreciation for business while serving as a Volunteer Income Tax Assistant, certified by the Internal Revenue Service to assist low-income citizens with the preparation and filing of their tax documents.
+During law school, Mr. Powell developed his interest and appreciation for business while serving as an Income Tax Assistant, certified by the Internal Revenue Service to assist low-income citizens with the preparation and filing of their tax documents.
 While earning his law degree he also spent two years working for an uptown Charlotte law firm, where he focused on construction deficiency, civil litigation, commercial real estate, as well as mergers and acquisitions.

 Prior to law school, Mr. Powell earned his bachelor's degree in Civil Engineering from Clemson University.
 An undergraduate construction law class, along with Mr. Powell's employment with a heavy civil construction company, sparked his interest in attending law school.

 Following his time at Clemson, Mr. Powell served as a Judicial Aide for United States Senator Lindsey Graham, and later interned at a law firm where he dealt specifically with toxic waste litigation.